ilent2/otslm/README.md

 * `tools` provides tools for combining beams and visualising the output.
 * `utils` provides functions not necessarily related to pattern generation but things our group has found useful for displaying patterns.
-* `gui` is the graphical user interface, implementing most functions in the toolbox.
+* `ui` contains graphical user interfaces for most of the functionality in the toolbox.

 License